Roof Tear Off vs. 2nd Layer of Shingles: What You Need to Know

 - You could be adding weight to your roof with a second layer that your house cannot handle.
 This is especially true if there is huge snowfall.

 Replacing your roof is a good opportunity to fix any underlying problems you might have.
 Find a reputable contractor who will do the job right and your cost will be up front.
+Are you located in Southeast Michigan?
 Contact us today.

 You might also like to read: